Hey Elle Scoopers!!!

 I know it’s been a while since we have had a good ole fitness conversation.
 I am still on my fitness journey to better health and I am excited when I can encourage others along the way.
 I’m down 65 pounds down and I’m working on losing 40 more :)) For me, honesty is the best policy and I believe when you can be honest with yourself, it makes things a little easier with fitness.

 I AM AN EMOTIONAL EATER.
 There I said it!
 It’s out in the open.
 When I am sad, I want to eat.
 When I am angry, I want to eat.
 When I am stressed, I want to eat.
-I’m not sure if you can relate, but being an emotional eater has put speed bumps, no road blocks on aamy path to better health.
-On this journey there are many things that I have learned and am learning to make it work.
-My life is still an emotional roller coaster but it is 20 times better than it was before I started exercising and eating healthier.
+I’m not sure if you can relate, but being an emotional eater has put speed bumps- no road blocks, on my path to better health.
+On this journey, there are many things that I have learned and I am learning to make it work.
+My life is still an emotional roller coaster but it is 20 times better now than it was before I started exercising and eating healthier.

-#PORTIONCONTROL… I know it’s a scary phrase (at least for me the emotional eater) and may seem like an impossible task when any fast food and sit down restaurant serves you well over what you need for one meal.
+#PORTIONCONTROL I know it’s a scary phrase (at least for me the emotional eater) and may seem like an impossible task when every fast food and sit down restaurant serves you well over what you need for one meal.
 When I started my journey this was the hardest part.
-I was eating healthier and making better choices, BUT I was still over eating.
+I was eating healthier and making better choices, BUT- I was still over eating.
 I figured if I eat healthy I will lose weight, right?
 I did at first.
-When I cut out soda/ pop from my diet and all the unnecessary sugar, I dropped a few pounds.
+When I cut out soda/pop from my diet and all the unnecessary sugar, I dropped a few pounds.

 Unfortunately that’s where it stopped, at just a few pounds.
 When I finally realized I wasn’t losing any more weight, I had to figure out what I was doing wrong.
 I was working out and eating healthier but I couldn’t lose any more weight.

 So I started #WeightWatchers and of course they count your points by portion sizes.
-So magically I started to drop the weight and ended up losing 30 pounds on the program.
+Magically I started to drop the weight and ended up losing 30 pounds on the program.
 I quit paying for the program and figured I could do it on my own.
 I was wrong…because I still hadn’t figured out how to control my portions.
-When I started #21DayFix and was given containers to measure my food, the weight began to come off again.
-The great part about it is I DO NOT get hungry.
+Recently, I started #21DayFix and was given containers to measure my food, and the weight began to come off again.
+The great part about it is I DON’T get hungry.
 I actually feel full.
 I eat breakfast, lunch, dinner and two snacks.
 I make sure I measure everything with my colored coded portioned containers and it makes my life and weight loss much easier.

 Containers for portions, red=protein, purple= fruit, green=vegetables, yellow= carbs, blue= healthy fat and nuts, orange= seeds and dressings